 Schools will actively discourage late arrivals and will be alert to any patterns of late arrival in order to start an early discussion with the family to provide appropriate support.
-Registers start at 8.45am and close at 8.55am for morning sessions and 1pm and close at 1.10pm for afternoon sessions (no more than 1⁄2 hour after they are open or the length of the form time where registration happens).
+Registers start at 8.45am and close at 8.55am for morning sessions and 1pm and close at 1.10pm for afternoon sessions.
 It is the expectation that all pupils will arrive in time for morning and afternoon registration.
 If a pupil arrives after registers open but before they close, they will be marked as 'late arrival before registers close' (L) If a pupil arrives after registers close, they will be marked as 'unauthorised absence' (U) or another more appropriate attendance code.